Bunli

 Hello World CLI

-The simplest possible CLI with Bunli
+A minimal TUI-based CLI with Bunli

 Complete Example